Answer

 First, for the believer in Jesus Christ, the Bible tells us that after death believers’ souls/spirits are taken to heaven, because their sins were forgiven when they received Christ as Savior (John 3:16, 18, 36).
 For believers, death means being “away from the body and at home with the Lord” (2 Corinthians 5:6–8; Philippians 1:23).
 However, passages such as 1 Corinthians 15:50–54 and 1 Thessalonians 4:13–17 describe believers being resurrected and given glorified bodies.
 If believers go to be with Christ immediately after death, what is the purpose of this resurrection?
 It seems that, while the souls/spirits of believers go to be with Christ immediately at death, the physical body remains in the grave “sleeping.”
 At the resurrection of believers, the physical body is resurrected, glorified, and reunited with the soul/spirit.
 This reunited and glorified body-soul-spirit will be the state of existence for believers for eternity in the new heavens and new earth (Revelation 21—22).

 Second, for those who do not receive Jesus Christ as Savior, death means everlasting punishment.
 However, similar to the destiny of believers, it seems that unbelievers also go to a temporary holding place to await their final resurrection, judgment, and eternal destiny.
 Luke 16:22–23 describes a rich man being tormented immediately after death.
 Revelation 20:11–15 describes all the unbelieving dead being resurrected, judged at the great white throne, and cast into the lake of fire.
-Unbelievers, then, are not sent to hell (the lake of fire) immediately after death, but they are rather sent to a temporary realm of judgment and anguish.
+Unbelievers, then, are not sent to the final “hell” (the lake of fire) immediately after death; rather, they are rather sent to a temporary realm of fiery judgment and anguish.
 The rich man cried out, “I am in agony in this fire” (Luke 16:24).

 After death, a person resides in either a place of comfort or in a place of torment.
 These realms act as a temporary “heaven” and a temporary “hell” until the resurrection.
 At that point, the soul is reunited with the body, but no one’s eternal destiny will change.
 The first resurrection is for the “blessed and holy” (Revelation 20:6)—everyone who is in Christ—and those who are part of the first resurrection will enter the millennial kingdom and, ultimately, the new heavens and new earth (Revelation 21:1).
 The other resurrection happens after Christ’s millennial kingdom, and it involves a judgment on the wicked and unbelieving “according to what they had done” (Revelation 20:13).
 These, whose names are not in the book of life, will be sent to the lake of fire to experience the “second death” (Revelation 20:14–15).
 The new earth and the lake of fire—these two destinations are final and eternal.
 People go to one or the other, based entirely on whether they have trusted Jesus Christ for salvation (Matthew 25:46; John 3:36).